vjeux/mp4-h264-re-encode/README.md

 # mp4-h264-reencode

-This repo is a demonstration of a pure re-encoding of an mp4-h264 video file with the web APIs.
+This repo is a demonstration of a pure re-encoding of an mp4-h264 video file with the web APIs as well as in-depth description of how it works.

 ## Motivation